StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/delete-a-function.md

 2. {!includes/functions-tab-go-to.md!}

-3. Select :fontawesome-solid-ellipsis-h: next to the function you want to delete, and then **Delete**.
+3. Select :fontawesome-solid-ellipsis: next to the function you want to delete, and then **Delete**.

 4. Select **OK**.